Urartu–Assyria War: Urartian counterattack

 After Sargon's death in 706 BC, King Rusa's successor, Argishti II, launched a major counterattack, with his forces driving the Assyrians back across the pre-war border and deep into Assyrian colonies in northwestern Iran, reconquering major towns and cities around Lake Urmia, including Mushashir, Ushnu, and Tepe.

 Assyrian victory

 After the Uratuan victories during the early part of King Argishti II's reign, Urartu experienced a "Golden Age" characterized by a lengthy peace and economic prosperity throughout the remainder of Arghisti's reign and the entire rule of his successor, Rusa II.
 However, King Rusa III was repeatedly defeated by the Assyrians.
 This ultimately turned Urartu into an Assyrian client state, used as a buffer on the northern borders of this powerful empire.

 Aftermath

 Both states did not last long after the end of the war.
-The Assyrian capital, Nineveh, was sacked and destroyed by a coalition of its former subject peoples, the Babylonians, Chaldeans, Medes, Persians, Scythians and Cimmerians, in 612 BC, with Assyria finally falling by 609 BC.
+The Assyrian capital, Nineveh, was sacked and destroyed by a coalition of its former subject peoples, the Babylonians, Chaldeans, Medes, Scythians and Cimmerians, in 612 BC, with Assyria finally falling by 609 BC.
 The Medes and Scythians then turned on the remnants of Urartu, destroying it c.
 590 BC.